issacto/wishmaker/README.md

 # Wishmaker Android

-The app stores users' contacts' birthdays and generates personalized birthday wishes using the on-device GPU on Android.
+The app stores birthdays and generates personalized birthday wishes using the on-device GPU on Android.

 ### Recipe
 - Kotlin Compose